PavanRangani/docs/docs/prd/legal-entities/browse-associated-trusts.md

     - `Purpose of Trusts` for Regular Trust
     - `Notes` for Testamentary Trust.

-- Records in table are sorted in ascending order of Name
+- Records in table are sorted in alphabetical order of Name

 - Shows hover effect on each row.